 This site was created to promote The New England Economic Adventure which was a mix of interactive exhibits and activities that existed at the Boston Fed.
-The exhibit space was designed by an outside agency so it was necessary to match the site to the existing brand identity.

 Until 2013, the Federal Reserve Bank of Boston had an Economic Education Department devoted to educating the public about the economy.
 They operated an exhibit and learning space within the building called The New England Economic Adventure which hundreds of students visited every year.
 The space had a permanent section featuring famous New England entrepreneurs and innovators, a learning/lecture/presentation area and a section that featured new exhibits twice per year.